AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 # Concept

-## Inspiration and Ideas

-I'm interested in exploring the Inner World found through meditation and the idea of dissociation, specifically Dissociative Identity Disorder.
-Either [[Akra Jr]] doesn't know or only just found out that she has DID.
-She doesn't remember anything from early childhood which would have caused her to develop DID.
-Her episodes of memory loss are caused by her Alters taking over her body to protect her from getting triggered or re-traumatized.
-When she is manifesting and first notices her Alters, she believes they are simply imaginary characters she made up for fun, and they allow her to continue believing it.

-[DissociaDID](https://www.youtube.com/@DissociaDID) is a real life DID system who have inspired and informed most of the dissociation aspect of this character.

-I think it would be good for me to establish 2 or 3 main Alters and then the rest can be made up on-the-fly.
-For handling gameplay, We could go one of two ways.
-1. I can play all of her Alters.
-This would give the rest of the group the experience of interacting with (my best interpretation of) a DID system.
-It would also allow me to experiment with different voices and physicalities, which is something I would like to level up in my gameplay.
-2. Y'all could play the Alters.
-I could then leave the table if an Alter takes over her body in-game so that I actually have no memory of what happened when she is back in control.
-This would give me the experience of only the main Alter, with the amnesia and the confusion of finding herself in strange places and situations.
-Sharing the Alters would also enable her to have Inner World conversations with the other Alters without me becoming a one-woman show.

 ## Backstory

-I was adopted into a small village within the forest by a loving pair of mothers.
+I was adopted as a small chi into a small village within the forest by a loving pair of mothers.
 I and the other Ruk'kan of the village were tasked with maintaining a magical ward to keep the forest from overtaking us.
 In the last few months however, the ward has been more difficult to keep up, even failing completely once or twice.
+We don't know why this is happening.

 Throughout my adolescence I would occasionally lose several hours of time, unsure of where I had been or who had been with me.
 Sometimes my friends or family would be angry about something I couldn't remember doing and would be out of character for me to do.
 Lately my episodes of memory loss have been coming more frequently, causing even more conflict.